AlexMordred/laravel-email-verification/README.md

 composer require voerro/laravel-email-verification
 ```

-2) Laravel 5.5 has package auto-discovery.
+2) Laravel has package auto-discovery since version 5.5.
 If you have an older version, register the service provider in `config/app.php`:

 ```php
 ...